DragonBlame/tpf-dragons-edition/WABBAJACK.md

 ### Set the Game's Language to English

-Right click on your `The Elder Scrolls IV: Skyrim Special Edition` game, select `Properties`, navigate to the `LANGUAGE` tab and select `English` from the dropdown menu.
+Right click on your `The Elder Scrolls V: Skyrim Special Edition` game, select `Properties`, navigate to the `LANGUAGE` tab and select `English` from the dropdown menu.

 ### Change Game's Update Behaviour